lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A Matching Operator (MO) is associated with each header field description.
 The Rule is selected if all the MOs fit the TVs for all fields of the incoming header.
 A rule cannot be selected if the message contains a field unknown to the SCHC compressor.

-In that case, a Compression/Decompression Action (CDA) associated with each field give the method to compress and decompress each field.
+In that case, a Compression/Decompression Action (CDA) associated with each field gives the method to compress and decompress each field.
 Compression mainly results in one of 4 actions:

 *  send the field value,